Students on the OccupyChicago Movement

 Student debt, etc.

 As you can see, if you are a student assigned to write a paper on this topic, you will have plenty of ideas to write about in your essay.
-But don’t forget that our online essay service is here for you.
+But don’t forget that EssayHub online essay service is the place where you can get essay writing help.
 Thus, if you don’t know where to start, lack time for writing, or just don’t want to spend hours writing an essay, feel free to contact us to get your A-level paper!

 Occupied Chicago Tribune

 Speaking of the Occupy movement, it is simply impossible not to mention the Occupied Chicago Tribune.

 The Occupied Chicago Tribute (occupiedchicagotribune.org) was a news website developed during the period of the mass protests in Chicago by local students, journalists, activists, designers, and Occupiers.
 As you can easily guess, the whole website was devoted to the ideas, messages, events, and news related to the ongoing strikes.